jpvillaisaza/reverse/reverse.md

     reverse' (x:xs') ys = reverse' xs' (x:ys)
 ```

-And this function is more efficient than the obverse function.
+And this function is more efficient than the `obverse` function:
-which is more efficient than the `obverse` function:

 ```
 > clockSomething (reverse [1..1000000] :: [Integer])